This is the multi-page printable view of this section. Click here to print.

 Windows 20222031-10-14

-Provides the same as the OS Image provided by Virtual Server.
-Please refer to Virtual Server > OS Image provided version.
+Provides the same as the OS Image provided for Virtual Server.
+Refer to Virtual Server > OS Image 제공 버전.

 Quick Guide for Using ServiceWatch Agent

-Below, we introduce a quick guide for collecting OS metrics and logs of Virtual Server in a Linux environment.
+Below, we present a Quick guide for collecting OS metrics and logs of a Virtual Server in a Linux environment.

-1. Refer to Node Exporter installation and install Node Exporter on the server for collecting custom metrics.
+1. Refer to Node Exporter installation and install Node Exporter on the server to collect custom metrics.

-• If you install Node Exporter, you can collect OS metrics through Node Exporter in addition to the metrics provided by ServiceWatch’s default monitoring.
+• When you install Node Exporter, you can collect OS metrics through Node Exporter in addition to the metrics provided by ServiceWatch’s default monitoring.

 Caution

-Metric collection via ServiceWatch Agent is classified as custom metrics and, unlike the metrics collected by default from each service, incurs charges, so you must be careful not to set up unnecessary metric collection.
+Metric collection through the ServiceWatch Agent is classified as custom metrics and, unlike the default metrics collected from each service, incurs charges, so be careful not to configure unnecessary metric collection.
 Ensure that only the metrics that need to be collected are collected.

-• Free provision is provided up to 10 per Account/region.
+• Free provision is limited to 10 per account/region.

-For detailed information on using ServiceWatch Agent, please refer to How-to guides > Using ServiceWatch Agent.
+For detailed information about using the ServiceWatch Agent, refer to How-to guides > Using ServiceWatch Agent.

 ServiceWatch Custom Metrics and Logs API

-You can collect custom metrics and logs through the OpenAPI/CLI provided by ServiceWatch.
+You can collect custom metrics and logs using the OpenAPI/CLI provided by ServiceWatch.

-Custom metric data and custom logs can be delivered to ServiceWatch via ServiceWatch OpenAPI/CLI, allowing you to view visualized information in the Console.
+You can deliver custom metric data and custom logs to ServiceWatch via the ServiceWatch OpenAPI/CLI, and view the visualized information in the Console.

 Caution

-Collecting metrics via ServiceWatch OpenAPI/CLI is classified as custom metrics, and unlike the metrics that are collected by default from each service, charges apply, so you must be careful not to set up unnecessary metric collection.
-Make sure to configure it so that only the metrics that need to be collected are collected.
+Collecting metrics via ServiceWatch OpenAPI/CLI is classified as custom metrics, and unlike the default metrics collected from each service, it incurs charges, so be careful not to configure unnecessary metric collection.
+Ensure that only the metrics that need to be collected are configured for collection.

-• Free provision is provided up to 10 per Account/region.
+• Free provision is limited to 10 per account/region.

-To collect metric data generated from user resources or applications, rather than metrics provided by Samsung Cloud Platform services (e.g., Virtual Server), into ServiceWatch, you need to create custom metric metadata.
+To collect metric data generated from a user’s resources or applications—not the metrics provided by Samsung Cloud Platform services (e.g., Virtual Server, etc.)—into ServiceWatch, you must create custom metric metadata.

-namespaceUsers can define a namespace in ServiceWatch that can be distinguished from other metrics
+namespaceUsers can define a namespace in ServiceWatch that distinguishes it from other metrics.

-• The namespace must be 3 to 128 characters, including letters, numbers, spaces, and special characters (_ - /), and must start with a letter.
+• The namespace must be 3 to 128 characters long, consisting of letters, numbers, spaces, and special characters (_-/), and must start with a letter.

 metricMetas > metricNameSet the name of the metric to be collected.
-The metric name must be 3 to 128 characters long, including English letters, numbers, and special characters (_), and must start with an English letter.
+The metric name must be 3 to 128 characters, consisting of letters, numbers, and special characters (_), and must start with a letter.

 • Example: custom_cpu_seconds_total

-metricMetas > storageResolutionSet the collection interval for the corresponding metric.
-The default is 60 (1 minute) and can be set in seconds
+metricMetas > storageResolutionSet the collection interval for the relevant metric.
+The default is 60 (1 minute), and it can be set in seconds.

 metricMetas > unitMetric unit can be set